level-1-dao/level-1-dao/Mission.md

 In order for learning to occur, learners must feel safe to explore.
 This means creating low-stakes environments without worry of judgement, loss, or harm.

 - **Guided:**
 We learn better together.
-We priortize opportunities for humxns to directly help each other over automated experiences.
+We prioritize opportunities for humxns to directly help each other over automated experiences.

 - **Play:**
 Learn by doing helps humxns retain information.
 Level1 prioritizes interactive self-paced learning experiences.